petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/asset-libraries/creating-and-managing-asset-libraries.md

 **Asset Auto Tagging**: Enable or disable [auto tagging](../tags-and-categories/auto-tagging/auto-tagging-assets.md).
 When enabled, assets are automatically tagged using the providers configured at the instance level.

 **Documents and Media**: Enable or disable HTTP directory browsing for this library.
 By default, this setting is disabled.
-When enabled, users with view permission for an asset library can view files and folders in its document library in their browser (e.g., `http://localhost:8080/documents/asset-library-{assetLibraryId}`).
+When enabled, users with view permission for an asset library can view files and folders in its document library in their browsers (e.g., `http://localhost:8080/documents/asset-library-{assetLibraryId}`).
 For Liferay 2024.Q1+/GA105+, also set a max file size for uploaded assets.
 This value cannot exceed the maximum upload request size set at the instance or system levels.
 Setting the value to 0 sets no limit for uploaded files.

 **Recycle Bin**: Enable or disable Recycle Bin for a library, and set the maximum age for recycled assets.
 By default, the maximum age is set to 43200 minutes (i.e., 30 days).